1. Writing a Multi Layer Feedforward Neural Network from Scratch

 - Find accuracy

-- Take average of error and accuracy and show them.
+- Take the average of error and accuracy and show them.

-- Store loss and accuracy of this epoch(we will visualise later)
+- Store loss and accuracy of this epoch(we will visualize later)

 - For each batch: